This is Post 37 in the ‘Meditation Guidance’ series.

 The notion of the Four Qualia, which I am returning to once again in this article, can be seen as a modern attempt to make the same distinction.
 What I have come to call the Qualia, may be thought of from this point of view, as the relative experience of brahmavihāras.
 It seems likely that the attitudes of Consciousness that we can sense in the background as the ‘attitudes’ of Consciousness, and which I have been simply calling the brahmavihāras, are what the tradition came to call the absolute- or maha- brahmavihāras.
 While this distinction is clearly necessary, it seems important that we think about these things in way that has the effect of making the non-dual reality more accessible, and more recognisable in our experience, rather than less so.

-As another way of understanding the distinction between the Four Qualia and the brahmavihāras, we can say that, whereas the four brahmavihāras can be characterised as ethical and relational ‘attitudes’, and as a way of approaching the meditation mandala through the judging function of Feeling; the Four Qualia take the perceptual function of Sensation, or bodily-felt experience, as their starting point.
+As another way of understanding the distinction between the Four Qualia and the brahmavihāras, we can say that, whereas the four brahmavihāras can be characterised as ethical and relational ‘attitudes’, and as a way of approaching the meditation mandala through the judging function of Feeling; the Four Qualia take our bodily-felt experience, as their starting point.
 In some respects however, they are more challenging to grasp as Dharmic principles, since they provide very little for the intellect to work with.

 The Practice of the Four Qualia